Christopher-OSouza/Chat-Project/README.md

-# Chat-Project
+# Chat Project

-Final project of the "Computer networks A" course.
+## Final project of the "Computer networks A" course.

+### The video "Projeto_Chat.mp4" this repository, explains how to run the project.